Empire of Passion: Cast

-Release
+Release and honours

-The film was Japan's submission to the 51st Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.
+Empire of Passion was Japan's submission to the 51st Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.
 The film was entered into the 1978 Cannes Film Festival, where Ōshima won the award for Best Director.
-The film was released on DVD by Fox Lorber Films in 2000 under the title In the Realm of Passion.
+It was released on DVD by Fox Lorber Films in 2000 under the title In the Realm of Passion.

+The film "was Oshima's only true kaidan (Japanese ghost story)" and is described as "a savage, unrelenting experience".